-We have a lot of moms on staff at Poosh, and if you’ve ever tuned into KUWTK, you know Kourt is always fighting for time with her family.
+We have a lot of moms on staff at Poosh, and if you’ve tuned into The Kardashians, you know Kourt is always prioritizing time with her family.
 But after all that, it begs the question, what about time with ourselves?
-In honor of Mother’s Day, we reached out to our favorite yogi, sound bath orchestrator, and meditation guru, Renee Canzoneri, to help us relax.
+In honor of Mother’s Day, we reached out to yogi, sound bath orchestrator, and meditation guru, Renee Canzoneri, to help us relax.

 Canzoneri knows a thing or two about being super stressed, despite her beautifully serene, super-chill appearance.
 “Once I became a mother, those previously loved, pre-motherhood moments of self-care seemed to easily turn into moments of self-sacrifice; my responsibilities grew, and I would often feel guilty for taking time from them.
 What I have realized is that self-care is actually a form of caregiving, and while it’s not always easy to find large blocks of time, I have found my meditation practice a helpful and accessible way to recharge.

 Scientific research has shown the health benefits of meditation on well-being.
 Especially in the intensity of motherhood, the residual sense of calm and clarity elicited by a regular meditation practice can be restorative.
 One of the things I love most about meditation is the ease with which it can be added into my day.
 I often meditate first thing in the morning, and sometimes I have longer blocks of time when my baby is napping (unless I am also napping, which is always tempting!).
 Sometimes if we’ve arrived home and he’s fallen asleep in the car seat, I can use those few minutes before heading inside to sit and be still.
 Sure, long meditations are helpful, but the bite-sized moments of stillness add up and make a difference.”